 When we talk about skincare, we always hear people talking about the skin’s pH levels.
 What is pH? pH is short for Potential hydrogen, a term used to describe the acidity level of the substances.
-What has acidity level to do with my skin?
+What has acidity level have to do with my skin?
 Maintaining the pH is responsible for your skin’s health and looks.

 Insight into the Skin pH Scale

 Let us briefly explain the pH scale to understand the concept of pH.
 The range of the scale varies from 1 to 14.
 7 is considered neutral; numbers below 7 are acidic, and above 7 are alkaline.
 A healthy skin balance is more acidic as it helps combat microbes and free radicals.
 The right pH keeps your skin looking youthful and healthy.

 Your skin pH range varies from 4 to 7.
 The right pH level should be just below 5.
 Newborns have a low pH, while older people generally have a higher pH.
 Moreover, the skin of different body areas has different Ph levels.
 Parts that are less exposed generally have a lower pH than those that are exposed.
 Some other factors that affect pH include:

 - Antibacterial soaps

 First, you have to check the pH to determine the condition of your skin.
 Here are a few easy ways to do that:

 You can easily purchase at-home pH testing kits to help determine your skin’s pH.
 They usually come in paper strips that can be directly applied to the skin.
 Make sure you purchase skin pH strips instead of regular ones (because they are meant to test the pH levels of your entire body).

 The best way to determine the exact pH of your skin is by visiting a dermatologist.
 They will not only test your skin but will recommend suitable products and treatment options to balance your skin.